KaiJiaBrother/KaiJiaBrother.github.io/source/_posts/IELTS.md

 That is the day I realized that rather than fearing challenges we should welcome them.
 Challenges not only make life more exciting but also more meaningful.

+The person who formed the concept of wearing uniform in educational institutes, as well as offices, is really praised by everyone because uniform doesn’t let people discriminate each other.
+Everyone is considered as same in uniform.
+I still have a uniform which I used to wear in school.
+It is in a beautiful combination of red and white.
+I still remember we had two different uniforms which we used to wear on alternative days.
+But my fav was in a combination of red white which I still have as a memory.
+When I got enrolled in school, everything was entirely different.
+When our principal changed, she used her innovative ideas in school for different purposes.

 Reference:
 1. [ieltspracticeonline.com](https://ieltspracticeonline.com/cue-card-2020-16-describe-a-difficult-challenge-that-you-completed-met/)

+# Describe a uniform you wear (at your school or company)
+- When you wear it? - in the primary school
+- Who bought it for you? - we were asked to wear the uniform in weekdays
+- What does it look like? - white and blue
+- How you feel about it? - be proud of it.

+Uniform is very important to maintain discipline in schools or even at workplace.
+It also helps in distinguishing between customer and employees or students of different schools.
+This is why every place has a different uniform.
+I do not wear any uniform now, but I used to wear one in my school.
+In fact, in my school we had different uniforms for weekdays and different for Saturday which was the games day.
+For the weekdays, the students had to wear white shirt with steel grey bottoms along with a tie, belt and black shoes.
+But for the games day, it was coloured T-shirts and white bottoms with the school belt and canvas shoes.
+During the winters, we also had to wear a blue coloured blazer with the school motto woven on its pocket.
+This was my favourite part of the uniform as I looked really handsome after wearing it.
+Also, our school uniform was comparatively better looking as compared to other schools in town, so I felt a little bit proud about it as well.
+But I really hated wearing the games day uniform because the white color gets dirty very easily.
+My parents used to buy the uniforms for me.
+They bought it every alternate year because of my physical growth the old uniforms would get shorter.
+I also remember that I used to take great care of my uniform and kept it neat and tidy.
+This also got me compliments from my teachers.
+In the end I would like to say that not many students understand the importance of wearing uniform, but it must be taught to them.

+# Describe a team where you were a member.
+- What it was like? - a team comprises 5 people from different contries
+- Why you joined it? - a coursework given by the teacher
+- What you did in it? - clean the data
+- And how you felt about it? - more confident

+I'd like to talk about a good experience while working in a team about 2 months ago.
+It was in the Data-Mining class and all of the students were given a coursewok working in a team of up to 5 team mates.

+I didn't know much about others so I selected my team mates randomly.
+We were mixed different contries, different ethnic backgrounds.
+As I was also less confident about my oral English, I was very apprehensive at the beginning, but it all changed with time.

+The coursework was to identify the offensive tweets and inoffensive tweets, which means there was a lot of work to do.
+We divided our work into several parts and I was in charge of cleaning the data.
+I used 'pandas' to read the data, made some rules to deal with the data, picked the words that appeared more than 10 times.
+When we faced some problems, we would discuss them together and all the other team members also helped.
+I still remember how we spent every afternoon sitting and reading books on the topic in the library.
+We also read some journals on the topic on the internet.
+It was during this part that we became really good friends.

+The last part of the project was a team presentation.
+I was really afraid as I found speaking in front of people really daunting.
+But my team mates really helped me then.
+I think we practiced giving the presentation three four times and that made me much more confident.

+I think it was because I had a good rapport with the team members and also because the role, I undertook was something I enjoyed a lot.

+it was in the last year . an opportunity in a new department .

+im optimistic but then i faced ptoblems.

+beginer , nervous, we start from the begining of the project. ask the manager or other colleagues, more importantly, learn the method to tackle the problems. more confident, coworking , independent thinking,